TGurke13/Final_Project/README.md

 ## Sources

-The dataset used in this research was obtained from Kaggle.
-The specific dataset can be found at the following link: `March Madness Data`
+- The dataset used in this research was obtained from Kaggle: `https://www.kaggle.com/datasets/nishaanamin/march-madness-data?select=Upset+Count.csv`

-We express our gratitude to the contributors of this dataset for making it publicly available, thereby facilitating our research.
+- This project was assisted by GitHub Copilot and OpenAI's ChatGPT

 ## Acknowledgements
 We would like to express our gratitude to the following Python libraries and their contributors, which have been instrumental in the success of this project: